Pwning Arcserve Backup Infrastructure

 Alternatively local admins can dump the password blob over Remote Registry with arcserve-regkeys.py

 With this service account I accessed a Domain Controller and noticed the file C:\Program Files\Arcserve\Unified Data Protection\Engine\Configuration\BackupConfiguration.xml which was not present on the first server.
-This file contained several Base64 password blobs that, after being converted to hex, could be decrypted with ArcServeDecrypter as well.
+This file contained several Base64 password blobs that, after being converted to hex, could be decrypted with ArcServeDecrypter.c as well.
 One of them was the password of the local administrator on the non-domain-joined Arcserve management server.

 Excerpt from BackupConfiguration.xml